alphagov/govwifi-tech-docs/source/documentation/phase6.md

 ## Advertise GovWifi

 Tell users how to sign up to GovWifi in your organisation.

-GDS will send you a poster when you register your site.
+Informational posters are planned, but not yet available.

 ## Withdraw legacy services